-- To consider, study, analyze, develop and evaluate the curriculum and course changes submitted by the faculty and/or students.
+- Develop and evaluate the curriculum and course changes submitted by the faculty and/or students.

-- To develop, review and recommend graduate curriculum changes to the faculty.
+- Recommend graduate curriculum changes to the faculty.

-- To develop, review and recommend policies for graduate programs.
+- Develop, review, and recommend policies for graduate programs.

 - Develop and implement admission policies for graduate programs.

-- To review and recommend changes to the committee bylaws and submit changes to the Faculty Affairs committee by March 1 of each year.
+- Review and recommend changes to the committee bylaws and submit changes to the Faculty Affairs committee by March 1 of each year.

 - Students will be invited by the Committee Chair to serve as directed in the Bylaws.
 Students represented on the School of Nursing committees shall be granted voting privileges.

-The Dean’s Award for Doctor of Nursing Practice Excellence is given annually to a student who is granted the degree of Doctor of Nursing Practice.
-This award recognizes a student whose practice improvement project is exceptional and exemplifies high standards of scholarship and knowledge development.
+The Dean’s Award for Excellence: PhD is given annually to a student who is granted the degree of Doctor of Philosophy.
+This award recognizes a student whose dissertation is exceptional and exemplifies high standards of scholarship and knowledge development.

-- The practice improvement is significant for the discipline of nursing and health care system improvement.
+- The study problem is significant for the discipline of nursing.

-- The practice improvement reflects clearly defined conceptual or theoretical basis.
+- The study proceeds from a clearly defined conceptual or theoretical basis.

-- The practice improvement methods are valid and consistent with the evidence-based practice.
+- The methods (sample, data collection techniques, and data analysis) are valid and consistent with the research design.

 Procedures for Consideration

-- The Academic Program Director will circulate a list of those will complete the DNP program by May to the faculty.
+- The Program Director will circulate a list of those who have successfully defended the dissertation by April to the faculty.
 All graduate faculty members will be requested to submit names of students they consider eligible for the Dean’s Award.
-Students can self- nominate.
+Students can self-nominate.